Are you auditioning for an upcoming show and looking for the perfect song? Or maybe you’re just looking to add a new song to your repertoire.

 Need help selecting the perfect song for an upcoming audition?
 Finding the right song can take time — and there’s a lot to consider as you decide!
+Here are some tips to help you learn how to find the perfect audition song.

 Even if you’re comfortable in the spotlight and don’t suffer from stage fright, there’s often a long, arduous process to prepare for an audition.